dinomatic/docs.dinomatic.com/source/docs/spinoko/translation.md

 To be able to translate theme strings, Polylang requires a `wpml-config.xml` file that lists all the strings along with other options.
 Spinoko includes that file, you can translate the strings in the theme by visiting **Languages**  &#8594; **Translations** page in your dashboard.

-If you need further assistance with Polylang, visit their [support page](https://polylang.pro/doc/) where you can also submit a support request.
+If you need further assistance with Polylang, please visit their [support page](https://polylang.pro/doc/) where you can also submit a support request.

 ### RTL and TTB